Ramish93/AWS-Cloud-Practioner-Prep/README.md

 - Root User: is special kind of user, its the user that first created account on AWS when you started using AWS. it has permissions like support tier and deleting the account.
   - root user can auth two factor login, they can see billing and organization in dashboard, and region change,
-  - if you change reagion, new resourses will be launched in new reagion, if reagion doesn't matter for a service like Route 53 it will say global at region selection menu.
+  - if you change region, new resourses will be launched in new region, if region doesn't matter for a service like Route 53 it will say global at region selection menu.
 - IAM user:

 ### using AWS Cli: